alexpaul/Github-Projects-Workshop/README.md

 6. Screenshots of the application.
 7. A gif of an interesting part of the application.

-## Github README Profile
+## Adding a README to your Github Profile

+`alexpaul/alexpaul` is a special repository: its README.md will appear on your profile!

 1. Create a repository with the same name as your Github username e.g my username is `alexpaul` so I would create a repo named `alexpaul`.
-2. Edit and add content to the newly created README so readers are able to get to know more about you.
+2. Edit and add content to the newly created README.

 ## Resources